deraw/test-adlin/README.md

 ## Notes and thoughts

 I've used Vuetify for the UI components to get a chance to play with version 3 a bit and to gain time on the UI.
+I've added IDs to the items in the list of rooms to be able to identify them in a more reliable way.
+I also would have liked to setup a proper lint configuration with Git Hooks, to configure a proper logger and so on!

 ## Front-End